JanetAudu1/AI-Budgeting-Assistant/README.md

 - **FastAPI**: For running the backend API.
 - **Matplotlib**: For generating visualizations.
 - **Pandas**: For data handling and manipulation.
 - **OpenAI API Key**: Required for generating AI-based financial advice.
+Register for an Open AI account and get a key and save in your env variable as described below
 - **Quandl API Key**: Required for pulling financial and economic data.
+Register for a Quandl account and get an api key and save in your env variable as described below

 ### Setup